Akbar Ali Khan (politician): Career

 He was included in Dasturi Islahat Commission formed in Hyderabad, and a leading member of the Bulki Movement.
-He also became Vice-Chairman of Hyderabad Municipal Council, and was member of the Osmania Graduates Association from 1952, serving as Member and Chairman of its Economic Committee and Exhibition Committee.
+He also became vice-chairman of Hyderabad Municipal Council, and was member of the Osmania Graduates Association from 1952, serving as member and chairman of its Economic Committee and Exhibition Committee.

-He was Chairman of the United Progressive Committee for 17 years and prepared a scheme in 1939 to end Hindu-Muslim differences, presented before leaders of both sides.
+He was chairman of the United Progressive Committee for 17 years and prepared a scheme in 1939 to end Hindu-Muslim differences, presented before leaders of both sides.
 He did not accept the invitation of M.A.
 Jinnah to join Majlis-a-Iltahadul Muslamin, and did also reject the offer of Prime Ministership of Hyderabad State.
-In the following years he was appointed Vice-Chairman of Reception Committee of Indian National Congress Hyderabad in 1948, Member of Senates of Aligarh University, Jawaharlal University and James.
+In the following years he was appointed vice-chairman of Reception Committee of Indian National Congress Hyderabad in 1948, Member of Senates of Aligarh University, Jawaharlal University and James.

 He started the Hyderabad Polytechnic by donating 15 acres of his land at Ramantapur, and 50000 rupees in cash.
 It was renamed on Jawaharlal Nehru after Nehru's death.
 He was also one of the founder members of the Industrial Exhibition of Hyderabad.
 In 1975 he collected donations in cash and kind for the establishment of the "Yusuf Baba Ward" in the Nampally Hospital.
 He also founded the "Old Boys Association of the Aligarh Muslim University".
 He used to organize help and relief for widowed women to last them for five years.
 He was awarded Padma Bhushan in 1965.
 As Governor of U.P., Ali Khan released a postage stamp in memory of Syed Ahmad Khan.
 He supported the demands of Telangana but opposed the demand for separation.
 He represented India at the United Nations Organisation.
 He was in the Mission to China and was also with the deputations to Moscow, Finland and other Nations of Asia, Africa and Europe.
-He was a Member of Rajya Sabha (Upper House of Indian Parliament) for 18 years and was its Vice-Chairman for a total period of 12 years.
-He was Deputy leader of Congress Parliamentary Board.
+He was a Member of Rajya Sabha (Upper House of Indian Parliament) for 18 years and was its vice-chairman for a total period of 12 years.
+He was deputy leader of Congress Parliamentary Board.

 Nawab Mir Akbar Ali Khan, a Padma Bhushan recipient, died in 1994.
-He had four children out of whom two are alive: Faizunissa Begum Khan Advocate and Dr.Naeem Begum Khan.
+He had four children out of whom one is alive: Nayeem Ali Khan.